rostyslav-berezhnytskyi/cinema-app/README.md

 ![cinema-1269996](https://user-images.githubusercontent.com/108344763/198120034-dabf350b-5192-4f98-b398-7ed2e8c354e1.jpg)
 ## Description
-This application is simple visualisation of Cinema app.
+This application is simple cinema shop management service.
 Users: You can register a new account as USER, login, work or logout later.
 Cinema: There are different cinema-halls, movies and movie-sessions with different time and parameters.
 Orders: Users can place orders through the shopping cart, pre-generated tickets with movie-sessions.